c-aschauer/MATLABLicensePolling/README.md

 # MATLABLicensePolling
-Script to poll for a MATLAB Toolbox license in a separate window.
+This is a script to poll for a MATLAB toolbox license.

-Everyone who works in a company, which uses floating licenses for MathWorks products knows it:
+Everyone who works in a company which uses floating licenses for MathWorks products knows it:
-You can't go on or start working on your project because you a toolbox license is missing.
+You can't go on or start working on your project because a toolbox license is missing.

 That's why I wrote this little batch script.
 Just start the batch file, type in the license you want to check out from your license server and wait.